aws-samples/amazon-eks-security-immersion-day/content/5-detective-controls/1-guardDuty-protection-for-eks/eks-audit-logs/generate-k8s-findings-in-cloud9/index.en.md

 EoF
 ```

 As you can see, we are granting the user `system:anonymous` with access to the view ClusterRole.
 This will allow an anonymous user to view all objects in your cluster using the kubernetes API.
 This is generally an unexpected configuration and should be reviewed.
 Run kubectl apply to apply this configuration.
 You can see more details fo this finding [here](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types-kubernetes.html#policy-kubernetes-anonymousaccessgranted)

 ```bash
 kubectl apply -f anonymous.yaml
 ```

 ::::expand{header="Check Output"}

 ```bash
 clusterrolebinding.rbac.authorization.k8s.io/anonymous-admin created
 ```

 ::::

-Go back [AWS GuardDuty console]([console.aws.amazon.com/guardduty](https://us-west-2.console.aws.amazon.com/guardduty/home?region=us-west-2#/findings?macros=current)) and check that a finding is generated for this.
+Go back [AWS GuardDuty console](<[console.aws.amazon.com/guardduty](https://us-west-2.console.aws.amazon.com/guardduty/home?region=us-west-2#/findings?macros=current)>) and check that a finding is generated for this.

-::alert[If the finding doesn’t appear imediateley in the GuardDuty Console, try changing the name under metadata (ex: **anonymous-admin2**) in the anonymous.yaml file and re-run the `kubectl apply -f anonymous.yaml`.
+::alert[If the finding doesn’t appear immediately in the GuardDuty Console, try changing the name under metadata (ex: **anonymous-admin2**) in the anonymous.yaml file and re-run the `kubectl apply -f anonymous.yaml`.
 Also keep refreshing the page since it make take few minutes to to generate the Kubernetes Findings]{header="Note"}

 ![Anonymous Finding](/static/images/detective-controls/AnonFinding.png)

 ### [`Policy:Kubernetes/AdminAccessToDefaultServiceAccount`](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types-kubernetes.html#policy-kubernetes-adminaccesstodefaultserviceaccount)

 This finding means **The default service account was granted admin privileges on a Kubernetes cluster.**

 From your terminal, run the command below to create the YAML manifest for the finding.

 ```bash
 cd ~/environment